 An Overview of Colonial-Era Dental Care: A Look Back at Old-Fashioned Toothaches

-Toothbrushes, toothpaste, and biannual visits to the dentist are some of the contemporary comforts that are frequently taken for granted when considering dental care.
-Turning the clock back to the colonial era in America, however, reveals that oral hygiene was very different from what is understood now.
-In this article, we’ll learn about the intriguing world of colonial dental care and come away with a new appreciation for modern dental hygiene.
+Toothbrushes, toothpaste, and biannual visits to the dentist are modern comforts often taken for granted when it comes to dental care.
+However, if you travel back in time to the colonial era in America, you’ll find that oral hygiene was very different from what we experience today.
+This article delves into the world of colonial dental treatments, offering insight into the practices and struggles of early dental care.

 No Toothpaste, No Hurt, Right?